Practical Hilbert space approximate Bayesian Gaussian processes for probabilistic programming: The accuracy of the approximation

 where $L$ describes the boundary condition, $j$ is the index for the eigenfunctions and eigenvalues, and $\tau=x-x'$ is the difference between two covariate values $x$ and $x'$ in $\Omega$.
 The eigenvalues $\lambda_j$ and eigenfunctions $\phi_j$ are given in equations (\ref{eq_eigenvalue}) and (\ref{eq_eigenfunction}) for the unidimensional case and in equations (\ref{eq_eigenvalue_multi}) and (\ref{eq_eigenfunction_multi}) for the multidimensional case.
 The number of basis functions can be truncated at some finite positive value $m$ such that the total variation difference between the exact and approximate covariance functions is less than a predefined threshold $\varepsilon > 0$:

-The specific number of basis functions $m$ needed to satisfy equation (\ref{eq_diff_covs}) depends on the degree of non-linearity of the function to be estimated, that is on its lengthscale $\ell$, which constitutes a hyperparameter of the GP.
+This inequality can be satisfied for arbritrary small $\epsilon$ provided that $L$ and $m$ are sufficiently large \cite[Theorem 1 and 4]{solin2018hilbert}.
+The specific number of basis functions $m$ needed depends on the degree of non-linearity of the function to be estimated, that is on its length-scale $\ell$, which constitutes a hyperparameter of the GP.
 The approximation also depends on the boundary $L$ (see equations (\ref{eq_eigenvalue}), (\ref{eq_eigenfunction}), (\ref{eq_eigenvalue_multi}) and (\ref{eq_eigenfunction_multi})), which will affect its accuracy especially near the boundaries.
 As we will see later on, $L$ will also influence the number of basis functions required in the approximation.
-In the present paper, we will set $L$ an extension of the desired covariate input domain $\Psi = \max_{i}|x_i|$.
-Without loss of generality, we can assume $\Psi$ to be symmetric around zero, that is $\Psi=[-S,S] \subset \Omega$.
-We now define $L$ as